Logo

 How Is Adult Selective Mutism Diagnosed?

 The Diagnostic and Statistical Manual of Mental Health Disorders (DSM) formerly included selective mutism under the heading of “Disorders of childhood and adolescence.”
-Due to its worrisome aspect, selective mutism was included to the category of anxiety disorders in the most recent version of the DSM (5).
-The restrictions on its diagnosis being limited to children have also been lifted, allowing adults to be assessed and diagnosed [4*] with this illness.
+The most recent version of the DSM (5) included selective mutism in the category of anxiety disorders due to its worrisome aspect.
+The most recent version of the DSM (5) has also lifted the restrictions on its diagnosis, allowing adults to receive an assessment and diagnosis.

-Mental health experts may provide the following questions to the patient or family members in order to determine whether or not they exhibit selective mutism:
+Mental health experts may provide the following questions to the patient or family members to determine whether or not they exhibit selective mutism:

 Adult Selective Mutism Test